DimDam55/Maze-Solving-Rover/README.md

 ## Implementation issues

-- Course correction (driving in a straight line)
+- Course correction (driving in a straight line).
 - Reflection of sound waves, when the sensor is in a non-perpendicular position from the left wall ,which results to inaccurate measurements of the distance.

 ## Solutions to the above issues

-- Use of [PD controller](https://en.wikipedia.org/wiki/PID_controller) for course correction
+- Use of [PD controller](https://en.wikipedia.org/wiki/PID_controller) for course correction.
-- Left Sensor placed on a 45 degrees angle with respect to the rover's greatest dimension axis , as shown on the above photos
+- Left sensor placed on a 45 degree angle with respect to the rover's greatest dimension axis , as shown on the above photos.